Best Time to Visit Sardinia According to a Local Travel Advisor

 January is a winter month in Italy and in Sardinia, the climate is overall mild even in the coldest season.
 There will be colder areas such as the mountains in Nuoro province and towns like Mamoiada, Orgosolo, and Fonni.

 In January, in many towns in Sardinia, you can attend the festival in honor of Sant’Antonio Abate that takes place with bonfires lit up across the streets.
-It’s not celebrated all over Sardinia and if you want to experience it, some of the places you can go to are Ghilarza, Sedilo, and Mamoiada where the traditional masquerades of the Mamuthones make their first annual appearance.
+It’s not celebrated all over Sardinia, so if you want to experience it, you need to go to towns like Sedilo or Mamoiada, where the traditional masquerades of the Mamuthones make their first annual appearance.

-February is the month of Carnival in Italy and in Sardinia, you will find very traditional festivals.
-Some of the most famous Carnival celebrations in Sardinia include the horse races of the Sartiglia in Oristano, the rhythmic dance of the Mamuthones masks in Mamoiada near Nuoro, and the Boes and Merdules in Ottana.
+February is the month of Carnival in Italy, and in Sardinia, you will find very traditional festivals.
+Some of the most famous Carnival celebrations in Sardinia include the horse races of the Sartiglia in Oristano and the rhythmic dance of the Mamuthones masks in Mamoiada near Nuoro.

 Check out my guide to spending February in Sardinia